beercss/beercss/docs/LIST.md

 # List

 Lists are continuous, vertical indexes of text and images.
+Each item can have up to 3 lines.

 ## Element